Getting Started with Enterprise Policy Management

 export CLOUDSMITH_WORKPLACE-<YOUR_CLOUDSMITH_WORKSPACE>

-Save the rego policy created in Step 1 to a file named policy.rego.
-Then use the script below to create an JSON request body which includes the rego content in the rego field:
+Save the Rego policy created in Step 1 to a file named policy.rego.
+Then use the script below to create a JSON request body which includes the Rego content in the rego field:

 escaped_policy=$(jq -Rs . < policy.rego)